craftingcity/The-Known-World/Game Notes/NPCs/Absolute Power/Grand Pantheon.md

 - Domain: Sadness, Grief
 - Duty: Death
 - Tenants:
-	- There is no greater sin than the disruption of the natural paths of life and death.
+	- There is no greater sin than the disruption of the natural paths of life and death
-	- Death begins a new path through life for all that bear its fruits.
+	- Death begins a new path through life in every instance

 #### Sune
-- Icon:
+- Icon: A six pointed star with wavy rays
-- Domain:
+- Domain: Ecstasy, Love
-- Duty:
+- Duty: Artistry
 - Tenants:
-- love, ecstasy, beauty, artistry; a middle aged redhead with a knack for painting
+	- There is no greater gift than kindness in the face of hate
+	- Nothing is beyond the reach of true love

 #### Tauruin
-- Icon:
+- Icon: A clenched fist around a large mace
-- Domain:
+- Domain: Pride, Oppresion
-- Duty:
+- Duty: Power
 - Tenants:
-- fear, power, suppression, dominance, pride; a lone king with subjects grovelling at their feet
+	- Those who can eat those who cannot
+	- Prove that you are worthy of what you have or you will lose it

 #### Gromosh
-- Icon:
+- Icon: A screaming bloody face
-- Domain:
+- Domain: Victory, Honor
-- Duty:
+- Duty: War
 - Tenants:
-- anger/rage, hatred, battle and war; an old orc who simply refuses to die without a fight
+	- There is no honorable war without communication
+	- To dishonor youself is to dishonor all you know or claim

 ##### Gish, Wife of Gromosh
-- Icon:
+- Icon: A screaming bloody face burning
-- Domain:
+- Domain: War-magic, Good Favor
-- Duty:
+- Duty: War
 - Tenants:
-- battle and war, magic, destructive evocation; and old orc who smiles with arcane intent
+	- There is no honor in being unprepared
+	- A great warrior knows itself before it's enemy
 - some claim Gish to be simply an interpretation of Gromosh, and others claim her to be her own entity

 #### Freric and Sophie
-- Icon:
+- Icon: Two hands clasped / twin coiled springs
-- Domain:
+- Domain: Suprise, Desire/Longing
-- Duty:
+- Duty: mischief
 - Tenants:
-- surprise, mischief, childishness, longing; a pair of young twins with nothing to lose but each other
+	- Your joy and the joy of yours is the only true meaning in life
+	- Even the smallest things can become the most important

 #### Blemon
-- Icon:
+- Icon: A half mask / a rotten wooden staff
-- Domain:
+- Domain: Disgust, Loathing
-- Duty:
+- Duty: Disease
 - Tenants:
+	- Your goals are to be reached, and your obsticles removed.
 - loathing, disgust, disease; a green half masked figure in a dark robe holding a rotting wooden staff